Convex Projection and Convex Multi-Objective Optimization: Convex Projections

-so $\bar{S}$ is a finite $(\xi + \underline{\kappa} \delta)$-solution of~\eqref{MOCP} as well as a finite $\epsilon$-solution of~\eqref{CP} according to Theorem~\ref{thm_MOCPsolCP}. \end{proof} Lemma~\ref{lemma_sol_exist} also proves the existence of a finite $\epsilon$-solution of a bounded problem~\eqref{MOCP}.
+which shows that $\bar{S}$ is a finite $\frac{\epsilon}{\underline{\kappa}}$-solution of~\eqref{MOCP}.
+According to Theorem~\ref{thm_MOCPsolCP}, $\bar{S}$ is a finite $\epsilon$-solution of~\eqref{CP}. \end{proof} Lemma~\ref{lemma_sol_exist} also proves the existence of a finite $\epsilon$-solution of a self-bounded problem~\eqref{MOCP}.
 Unlike Proposition 4.3 of~\cite{LRU14}, this result does not require a compact feasible set.
 In practice, however, we are restricted by the assumptions of the solvers.